Answering from Sure to Uncertain: Uncertainty-Aware Curriculum Learning for Video Question Answering: More Analysis

 \imp{Demonstrating the robustness of our approach in terms of generalization across various VideoQA models, we also applied it to HGA, HQGA, and IGV.
 The outcomes, presented in Table \ref{gen}, consistently showcase substantial enhancements across these models, both for TGIF-\textit{Action} (multi-choice) and MSVD-QA (open-ended) datasets.
 Notably, a straightforward modification results in accuracy improvements exceeding 1.5\% in the majority of cases.
 These findings underscore the versatility of our UCL framework, showcasing its applicability across a diverse range of VideoQA models to achieve superior performance.}

-\subsubsection{Quality of Uncertainty}
+\subsection{Quality of Uncertainty}

 \imp{To quantitatively analyze the accuracy of our uncertainty, we discretize the predictive uncertainty (normalized to [0,1]) into ten levels and compute the accuracy within each level.
-The Uncertainty-Accuracy curve on TGIF-\textit{Action} and TGIF-\textit{Transition} is shown in Fig. \ref{con-acc}.
+The Uncertainty-Accuracy curve on TGIF-\textit{Action} and TGIF-\textit{Transition} is shown in Figure \ref{con-acc}.
 We have observed a negative correlation between confidence and accuracy, which supports the validity of our uncertainty estimation.
 Therefore, a promising application of our model is that it can quantify the uncertainty in VideoQA data and assess the difficulty of videos and QA pairs, which can greatly accelerate the collection of challenging data. }

-\subsubsection{Uncertainty Visualization}
+\subsection{Uncertainty Visualization}

-Fig. \ref{pred} shows some examples of high predictive uncertainty in TGIF-\textit{Transition}, where the uncertainty of each option is provided.
+Figure \ref{vis}(Up) shows some examples of high predictive uncertainty in TGIF-\textit{Transition}, where the uncertainty of each option is provided.
 As the figure shows, the wrong predictions are of high predictive uncertainty, which means our model has less confidence in its predictions and thus makes incorrect choices.
-Furthermore, there exists obvious ambiguity in the high-uncertainty videos, e.g., in the right video of Fig. \ref{pred}, while the man is dancing, he also performs a pointing action that is very obvious, so it makes sense that our model has low confidence in both ``Dance" and ``Point".
-Fig. \ref{feat} illustrates some examples of high feature uncertainty in TGIF-\textit{Transition}.
+Furthermore, there exists obvious ambiguity in the high-uncertainty videos, e.g., in the right video of Figure \ref{vis}(Up), while the man is dancing, he also performs a pointing action that is very obvious, so it makes sense that our model has low confidence in both ``Dance" and ``Point".
+Figure \ref{vis}(Down) illustrates some examples of high feature uncertainty in TGIF-\textit{Transition}.
 As we can see from the figure, the videos of high feature uncertainty are generally in poor visual quality.
-For example, the question of the left video in Fig. \ref{feat} asks about the actions on TV, which are not clear enough to tell what actually happens.
+For example, the question of the left video in Figure \ref{vis}(Down) asks about the actions on TV, which are not clear enough to tell what actually happens.
 Besides, for the right video, the man moves very quickly, and it is hard to tell whether he is laughing or smiling.
 These examples demonstrate that poor visual quality results in high feature uncertainty, which could have a negative impact on the accuracy of the predictions.